Tickmill Review Of 2026

 In my experience testing Tickmill’s support, I’d rate their customer service as decent– functional but inconsistent.
 I reached out multiple times via live chat, email, and phone to gauge responsiveness.
 During weekday hours, the live chat team answered within 2-3 minutes, and agents were polite and knowledgeable about basic account queries (e.g., withdrawals, platform setup).
 However, when I asked complex questions about trade execution or regulatory specifics, responses felt scripted, and I was often redirected to email for “further investigation.”

 Email support took 12-24 hours for replies, which is standard but frustrating during urgent issues.
-Phone support (available 24/5) worked smoothly, though I noticed regional numbers lacked local availability for some countries.
+Phone support operates Monday to Friday, with hours roughly 07:00 to 20:00 GMT for the Seychelles entity.
+The “24/5 during market hours” claim seen in Tickmill marketing should be treated as approximate; the reviewer’s own weekend experience (covered below) bears this out.
+Regional numbers are not available locally in every country.
 For example, as a European trader, I had to dial their Cyprus office directly.

 The biggest letdown?
 Weekend support.
 When I tested the live chat on a Saturday, wait times ballooned to 20+ minutes, and the agent couldn’t resolve my margin-related query, advising me to “check back Monday.”
 For a broker catering to global markets, this gap feels outdated.